This post originally appeared on TaxVox, the Tax Policy Center blog.

 The stimulus hypothesis, reduced also to simplest form, suggests that more government spending and lower taxes puts money in people’s pockets and helps cure a country’s economic doldrums.
 Once the economy is doing better, government spending will naturally fall and taxes rise.

 The debate then plays out largely over deficits: do you want larger or smaller ones?
-But reduced to this form, the debate is a fallacy, for several reasons.
-Continue reading

 Knowing how many of us economists toil away in obscurity on most research, I’m always intrigued by what catches the press’s and public’s attention.
 Take, for example, the significant attention paid to a 2010 study by Harvard economists Carmen Reinhart and Kenneth Rogoff that concluded that countries with debt levels above 90 percent of GDP began showing slower rates of growth.
 When Thomas Herndon, Michael Ash and Robert Pollin, scholars at the University of Massachusetts at Amherst, recently had trouble replicating Reinhart and Rogoff’s results, the debate played out in national news outlet.